I am constant as the northern star,

 ❡ Star bright: The brightness of a star as we see it in our night sky is its magnitude — or more properly, its apparent magnitude.
 The scale of star magnitudes was developed long before modern measuring instruments were invented, so it can be a little bit confusing for beginners.
 Originally, the brightest stars in the sky were called “first magnitude” and the less-bright stars “second magnitude,” “third magnitude,” and so on, down to the dimmest stars visible to the naked eye, which were called “sixth magnitude.”
 In the nineteenth century the star Vega (our August star) was chosen as the standard brightness reference and its value on the magnitude scale was defined to be zero (0.0).
 Five steps in magnitude (from 0.0 to 5.0 or from 1.0 to 6.0) was defined to be a change in brightness of 100 times: a star 100 times dimmer than Vega (0.0) was defined to be a magnitude 5.0 star.
 Vega is not quite the brightest star is the sky, however, so the scale also had to be extended into negative numbers: Sirius (our March star), for example, is magnitude –1.5, about three times brighter than Vega (at 0.0).
 The planet Venus at its brightest is about magnitude –4.2; the full moon is about magnitude –12.9; the sun is magnitude –26.7.
 By contrast, the dimmest stars visible to the naked eye in a populated, light-polluted area are about magnitude 3.0; the dimmest stars visible under very dark conditions are about magnitude 6.5.
 The Hubble Space Telescope in orbit around the earth has photographed distant stars and galaxies below magnitude 30, the dimmest celestial objects humans have seen so far. 🌃

 ❡ And all dishevelled wandering stars: How far away are the stars?
+To answer that question we have to begin with one of the most basic phenomena of astronomy: the distinction between the planets (“wanderers”) and the fixed stars.
+The fixed stars form the constellations, and they all move in concert, rotating through the sky every night around the celestial pole.
+The planets, by contrast, move among the fixed stars week by week, following a regular narrow track called the ecliptic.
+The Big Dipper is always the Big Dipper, but Jupiter will be in one constellation this month, and then another next month, and then another the month after that.
+(The constellations that the planets pass through along the ecliptic comprise the zodiac.)
+The wandering planets seem obviously nearer to us than the fixed stars and they move at different speeds, but are the fixed stars themselves all the same distance away?
 Do they all occupy a single celestial “dome” that rotates through the heavens (as some ancient and medieval astronomers believed), or are they scattered through space at different individual distances?
-Astronomers had long suspected that the “fixed” stars existed at different distances from us, but early attempts to measure those distances failed.
-It was not until the early 1800s that instruments and measuring techniques became precise enough to allow the first stellar distances to be calculated using the technique of parallax.
+Astronomers had long suspected that the fixed stars existed at different distances from us, but early attempts to measure those distances failed.
+It was not until the early 1800s that instruments and measuring techniques became precise enough to allow the first stellar distances to be calculated through the study of parallax.
 Parallax is the displacement in the apparent position of an object with respect to the background when an observer moves from side to side.
 It’s an ordinary phenomenon you experience every day — it’s how we judge distances as we move through the landscape.
 Stellar parallaxes are extremely small — fractions of an arc-second (one 3600th of a degree) — and they are calculated by measuring a star’s position against the background at opposite sides of the earth’s orbit, six months apart.
 (That’s the astronomical equivalent of taking one step to the side.)
 Vega, our August star, was one of the first stars to have its parallax measured; modern estimates put it at about 0.13 arc-seconds.
 Apply some trigonometry, and that yields a distance of about 25 light-years. 🔭

 ❡ Watchers of the skies: Teaching your students to recognize the constellations is one of the simplest and most enduring gifts you can give them.
 We recommend the handy Backyard Guide to the Night Sky as a general family reference — it will help you identify all the northern hemisphere constellations and will point out many highlights, including the names and characteristics of the brightest stars.
 Your recommended world atlas also has beautiful maps of the whole northern and southern hemisphere night skies on plates 121–122 (10th and 11th eds.).
 Why not find a dark-sky spot near you this month and spend some quality homeschool time beneath the starry vault. 🌌

-❡ First star I see tonight: This is one of our regular Homeschool Astronomy posts featuring twelve of the most notable stars of the northern hemisphere night sky.
+❡ Hitch your wagon to a star: This is one of our regular Homeschool Astronomy posts featuring twelve of the most notable stars of the northern hemisphere night sky.
 Download and print your own copy of our River Houses Star Calendar and follow along with us as we visit a different Great Star each month — and make each one of them a homeschool friend for life. 🌟